Generalized skyrmion crystals with applications to neutron stars: Skyrme crystals and phases of skyrmion matter

 \subsection{Phases of skyrmion matter}

 Determining phases of nuclear matter and phase transitions in the Skyrme model is a difficult task, and is important if one wants to understand symmetric and asymmetric nuclear matter in high/low density regimes.
 To study phases of matter at various densities, we consider fixed density variations of the energy functional, i.e. we allow the lattice to vary but keep its volume fixed.
-Then the volume form $\textrm{vol}_h$ is required to be invariant under variations $h_s$ of the metric, viz.
+Then the volume form $\textup{vol}_g$ is required to be invariant under variations $g_s$ of the metric, viz.

-That is, $\delta h$ has to be an element of the space of traceless parallel symmetric bilinear forms $\mathscr{E}_0$.
+That is, $\delta g$ has to be an element of the space of traceless parallel symmetric bilinear forms $\mathscr{E}_0$.

-In terms of the energy, we are dealing with a constrained minimization problem: minimize the energy functional for fixed field configuration $\varphi=\varphi|_{\textrm{fixed}}$ subject to the constraint that $\det(h) = \textrm{constant}$.
+In terms of the energy, we are dealing with a constrained minimization problem: minimize the energy functional for fixed field configuration $\varphi=\varphi|_{\textup{fixed}}$ subject to the constraint that $\det(g) = \textup{constant}$.
 We can approach this using the method of Lagrange multipliers.
-Let us define the Lagrangian
+This leads to modifying the stress-energy tensor in \eqref{eq: Metric ANF} via the mapping